 - Gardens support wildlife, whatever their size

-Download the Urban Gardening review summary (1MB pdf), which includes tips for gardeners on the back page.
+Download the Gardening matters: Urban Gardens review (1MB pdf), which includes tips for gardeners on the back page.

-The RHS Urban Gardens science review is the result of hundreds of hours of work by RHS Scientist Tijana Blanusa and a number of other researchers from the Universities of Reading and Sheffield as well as colleagues at the RHS Science Department.
-Her aim was to examine the dozens of pieces of existing research that tell us about the positives and negatives of gardening in urban areas.
+The RHS Urban Gardens review is the result of hundreds of hours of work by Dr Tijana Blanusa and a number of other researchers from the Universities of Reading and Sheffield as well as colleagues at the RHS Science Department.
+She aimed to examine the dozens of pieces of existing research that tell us about the positives and negatives of gardening in urban areas.

-By cross referencing and analysing the differing results, it is possible to achieve a broader understanding of the role that plants and gardens play in towns and cities.
-Ultimately, though, this is about finding out what the real benefits of gardening in urban areas are; and to assess the result for practical things that we can all do as gardeners.
+By cross-referencing and analysing the differing results, it is possible to achieve a broader understanding of the role that plants and gardens play in towns and cities.
+Ultimately, though, this is about finding out what the real benefits of gardening in urban areas are; and assessing the result for practical things that we can all do as gardeners.

 The areas examined in the review include:

 - Improved air cooling (i.e. making it more bearable in towns and cities in hot weather)

 - Insulation of the buildings by garden vegetation

 - Improved air quality